 If your abuse occurred in the dioceses listed above, you may be entitled to compensation through the ICP.
 However, this process may be difficult to navigate without legal representation.
 We urge survivors to seek the assistance of an attorney who will look out for their best interests, to help ensure the best possible outcome.
 Contact us now.

-Evidence is mounting against the church as investigations continue and dioceses around the country release lists that detail:
+Evidence is mounting against the church as investigations continue and dioceses around the country release lists of credibly accused clergy.

 - Names of known sexual abusers